Azazel Jacobs: Recognition

 In 2012, CinemaScope magazine cited Azazel as one of the 50 Best Directors Under 50.

-Azazel Jacobs was invited to join The Academy of Motion Picture Arts and Sciences on June 26th, 2025.
+Azazel Jacobs was invited to join The Academy of Motion Picture Arts and Sciences on June 26, 2025.

-Azazel visited the Criterion Collection on November 6th, 2024.
+Azazel visited the Criterion Collection on November 6, 2024.
 He selected The Exterminating Angel (Luis Buñuel), Hobson’s Choice (David Lean), La vie de Bohème (Aki Kaurismäki), La Ciénaga (Lucrecia Martel), Girlfriends (Claudia Weill), Tōtem (Lila Avilés), Miracle in Milan (Vittorio De Sica), The Breakfast Club (John Hughes), and Pandora’s Box (G.W.
 Pabst).

 Azazel was honored with the 2025 SUNY Purchase Alumni Association Honoree for Outstanding Commitment to the Arts, in recognition of his contributions to film and the creative arts community.

+In 2025, Azazel was among the filmmakers invited to attend a Vatican gathering with Pope Leo XIV focused on cinema and the arts.